ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

     B. What is the probability of this risk (i.e., the probability that the harm, not the bug, will occur)?

 It is assumed that all tasks have baseline risks.
-Baseline risks are documented on TBD.
+Baseline risks are documented on an MS Excel Spreadsheet stored in the software github repository.
 New Baseline Risks are added iteratively.
 If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

 5. Baseline Risks.
 It is assumed that all tasks have baseline risks.
-Baseline risks are documented on TBD New Baseline Risks are added iteratively.
+Baseline risks are documented on an MS Excel Spreadsheet stored in the MSN software github repository.
+New Baseline Risks are added iteratively.
 If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

 6. Risk analysis occurs regularly and continuously as a part of all processes.
 If a task is determined to have risk(s), then those risk(s) are documented.